Shubsaini08/casa/README.md

 ALL CASACIOUS BITS (22,23,26,30) ARE INCLUDED WITH RIPMD160 GENERATOR

 ---
-#EDITS
+# EDITS

-I re wrote code for few stuff guys reported bugs in -S command and its working so yeahh now its fine and accurate for stuff to make moves and generate valid stuf also its speed is also increased 30% from last ones :D
+I rewrote code for few stuff guys reported bugs in -S command and its working so yeahh now its fine and accurate for stuff to make moves and generate valid stuf also its speed is also increased 30% from last ones :D

 [OLD SCRIPT OF CASA WITH BUGS REPORTED](https://t.me/privatekeydirectory/1445)